-Brain breaks are a powerful and effective way to address regulation needs, help with attention, and impact learning into the classroom.
+Brain breaks are a powerful and effective way to address self-regulation needs, help with attention, and impact learning in the classroom.
+Brain breaks are movement breaks!
+They are movement opportunities that enable all of us to re-group and re-focus.
 Learning can be exhaustive to our kids.
 They are struggling through the day’s activities while sometimes striving to pay attention through sensory processing issues or executive functioning needs.

 There have been studies done on the effectiveness of movement breaks.
 Specifically, one study showed that increasing movement in students increases engagement in learning.
 It’s thought that then information retention improves as well Marzano (2012).

 Traditionally, movement breaks are a short (3-4 minute) movement opportunity or a break from seated learning, that is incorporated into the classroom.
 Students may stop work on the task at hand, or perform the movement activities as part of a transition activity.

 As a result of the movement break, students are able to “shift gears” and relax, breathe, and refocus after expending attention or concentration on a task or problem.

 A short brain/movement break, especially those which get the whole body moving in a rapid, cardiovascular activity increases breathing rate and the oxygen in a child’s bloodstream.
 This may increase concentration and capability to focus on a learning task.

 Brain and body breaks that are effective are typically those which stimulate the entire body.

 Movement breaks occupational therapy professionals use integrate the body’s sensory systems with intentional movements, or motor plans.
 Brain-movement activities utilize the important basis of the sensory system: